turingschool/career-development-curriculum-site/module_four/index.md

 * Any other supports you may need

 *Please note that you should only book with one of them at a time each week*

+Communication:

+* Questions that you have that are relevant for the whole group, ask in the Cohort Combined Slack channel and tag both Tracey and Ryan
+* DM both Tracey and Ryan directly:
+  * If you will not be able to attend PD
+  * When you get an offer
+  * Interview updates and questions
+  * Time-sensitive application questions
+  * Any other questions or concerns

 ### Deliverables & Due Dates
 **Deliverable #1:** Update and complete your branding materials by end of Week 5: